The 1980 Old Testament Institute Manual: Why You Should Ignore it for Teaching Genesis

 According to my interview with the second writer, the draft came back from Correlation with no pushback.9Again, 40-odd years after the fact, his memory was a little fuzzy.
 However, Gary’s papers show Correlation did make one change.

-To the two drafted options for Latter-day Saints—either creation in 6×24-hour days or 6×1000-yr periods— Correlation added a third: Henry Eyring’s old earth option of “a day is an unspecified period of time,” i.e. the day-age interpretation.
+To the young-earth options for Latter-day Saints—either creation in 6×24-hour days or 6×1000-yr periods— Correlation added a third option: Henry Eyring’s old earth option of “a day is an unspecified period of time,” i.e. the day-age interpretation.
 (FWIW, in my view, all three of these options assume concordism, and I think they’re wrong.
-See this post on what “day” meant for Israelites.)
+See this post on what “day” meant for Israelites and here for a more thorough follow-up with 2 Peter.)

 Gary was furious about this imposed old-earth option, complaining sarcastically about